Bath-Spa-Students/programming-skills-portfolio-khadijahh8/Chapter 5- Dictionaries/Exercises/README.md

 ## Exercise 4: Rivers :ballot_box_with_check:

-Make a dictionary containing three major rivers and the country each river runs through.
+ a dictionary containing three major rivers and the country each river runs through.
 One key-value pair might be 'nile': 'egypt'.

 * Use a loop to print a sentence about each river, such as The Nile runs through Egypt.

 * Use a loop to print the name of each river included in the dictionary.

-* Use a loop to print the name of each country included in the dictionary.
+* Use a loop to print the name of each country iMakencluded in the dictionary.

 &nbsp;
 &nbsp;